drufball/yosai/_posts/2019-02-09-collateral.md

 “Yes, yes.
 Here I stand, no?
 Who’s running?
 Honestly Yoshinobu, your one liners really suck the fun out of this for me. *I’m* supposed to be the dramatic one.
 Try to lighten up.
 It’s your last day alive, after all.”

 As he spoke, Tsukuyomi tensed his front legs, his shoulders and head dipping forward.
 His jaw began to tense, as though chewing something dense.
 Tsukuyomi snapped his head towards Yoshinobu and opened his mouth.
-Jagged ice crystals the size of a man leapt from the god’s mouth, travelling along the ground like a wave.
+Jagged ice crystals the size of a man leapt from the god’s mouth, traveling along the ground like a wave.
 As it rushed forward, the ice grew in speed and size.

 Hideyo smashed her hands down, launching the ball of gathering flame towards the wave.
 It collided with a popping hiss, shattering the ice.
 Steam obscured the area.

 Yoshinobu stepped forward and planted his feet wide.
 “Hideyo, get another ready.
 Seiji, get in his face.
 Now please.”
 The man in the black armor nodded and began to charge forward, his blade angled low behind him.
 The dwarven woman brought her hands together, pushing against some invisible resistance.
 Between her palms a small sun ignited.
 “Any time, Katsumi!”

 A loud roar sounded to the right as a woman came charging from the woods.
-Covered in animal furs, black hair wild and tangled, the woman lept towards Tsukuyomi unarmed with her lips pulled back in a growl.
+Covered in animal furs, black hair wild and tangled, the woman leapt towards Tsukuyomi unarmed with her lips pulled back in a growl.

 As she flew through the air, the woman’s form rippled and blurred.
 Her mouth elongated, her shoulders hunched and rolled forward.
-Grey fur erupetd along her body as the woman shifted mid-leap into the form of a giant wolf the size of two wagons.
+Grey fur erupted along her body as the woman shifted mid-leap into the form of a giant wolf the size of two wagons.

 The wolf’s full weight collided with Tsukuyomi’s right side, but the god hardly moved as he absorbed the blow.
 The wolf’s jaws clamped around the Tsukuyomi’s shoulder spraying blood.
 Tsukuyomi laughed again.